Learn about Abortion:

 • Sexually transmitted infections (STIs), also known as Sexually Transmitted Diseases (STDs) pose a severe risk to a woman’s future reproductive and overall health, especially if left untreated.

-if you are considering an abortion because chlamydia, the most common STI in the US, rarely has symptoms.
+If you are considering an abortion because the most common STI in the US, chlamydia, rarely has symptoms.
+This is way testing is critical.

 STIs affect women more than men